eachabys/KATA_SEARCH/README.md

 ### Tests

-This directory contains the [final output](https://github.com/eachabys/KATA_SEARCH/tree/master/tests/test1_output) of the solution to the kata-word-search problem.
+This directory contains the [test1 output](https://github.com/eachabys/KATA_SEARCH/tree/master/tests/test1_output), which is the exact solution to the kata-word-search problem provided the input data is [input](https://github.com/eachabys/KATA_SEARCH/tree/master/input).
+Both input words and input letters lists can be modified together or separately which could result in different outputs.

 The output of the program is the location of each word found, each on a separate line.
 The location will be represented as a series of x,y coordinates, where both x and y start at zero at the top-left of the grid.
 From this position both x and y will increase, i.e. they will never be negative.

 Given the example input above, the following output can be found in the directory tests/final_output, which represents the output to the word_search problem.